ActiveX to JavaBeans

 You have read about Serialization of JavaBean objects.
 The java.io package provides object serialization in JavaBeans.
 Serialization is the process by which we "freeze-dry" an object by converting its state to a blob of data to be packaged away for later use.
 In ActiveX controls, the DoPropExchange method contains code that the ClassWizard adds to save your properties at design time so they can be reloaded at run-time.

 Add code to the DoPropExchange method as follows.
-The last parameter to PX_Short is the propertys’ default values.
+The last parameter to PX_Short is the propertys default values.
 Validate the initialization data to ensure that we are safe for initializing.
-It is possible for a container to pass an invalid value to the control, so it’s important to check it both here and in the Setter methods.
+It is possible for a container to pass an invalid value to the control, so its important to check it both here and in the Setter methods.

 void